 This is where we announce the most recent changes to our web site and the latest Happy Tails News.
 If you've visited us before and want to know what's changed, take a look here first.
 We'll also post news of upcoming events, current hide buys, what we're up to, and etc. We update this page about once a fortnight, and the remaining pages on this site as needed.

-I rummaged through some boxes of hides we had in storage, and I found some kangaroo hides for flogger tails.
+We have some kangaroo hides for flogger tails.
 Not many, but we are happy to offer them while we still have them on hand.
 First come, first served.
 All are black.
-They vary somewhat in weight and temper, so offer some variation in sensation.
+They vary somewhat in weight and temper, so offer some variation in sensation, but are generally pretty lightweight.

 As of Jan 11th, 2012, we moved to a new, larger, and faster server, for your convenience.
 Our pages should load faster for you, and we can post more photos for you to see.

 We aren't travelling, so we can't show you our wares in person.
 We keep a stock of floggers on hand, and want you to be able to see them, so look on the In Stock page for them.
 These can ship immediately upon payment.
 None are seconds or rejects, and this is not a special sale.
-I have posted pics and descriptions of 30 -some floggers, but if you need more detail on any of them, please email or call us and we can get you the information you need.
+I have posted pics and descriptions of 25 floggers (currently), but if you need more details on any of them, please email or call us and we can get you the information you need, or more photos.

 We have the hide on hand to build one white angora goat flogger with curling white fleece.
 No more is available at this time, the Lady Farmer who supplied us died suddenly, and the herd was dispersed.

 As of July 2008 - We have moved!
 From California to Iowa.
 Yes, it is a long ways to move!
 We now usually ship Priority Mail, but we CAN do UPS, if you prefer.
+(USPS is cheaper).
 We still answer email promptly.
 Our new phone number is +1-563-823-8663, 8am to 8pm in the Central Time Zone.
 Our wonderful leather sources haven't changed with this move, we left behind trained people to hand-choose our hides for us, plus we have acquired some new suppliers who have better quality in some hides.
-Price has never been an issue with us; the kangaroo leather we use in the handles is very costly, so why ruin it with cheap crappy hides for the tails, eh? but quality of hides sure has been, and still is!
+Price of materials has never been an issue with us; the kangaroo leather we use in the handles is very costly, so why ruin it with cheap crappy hides for the tails, eh?

 The Fancy Flogger page is a showcase of our high-plait handles, and mops and bashers.
 It is listed on the Flogger Menu page.